Skip to content

 Discussion prompts

-• Did the group make you feel more confident or less confident?
+• Did the group make the choice feel easier or harder?

 Reflection